 Grow climbing fruit plants such as passionflower or grapevines up and over to create a cooling and fragrant canopy.
 Fresh ripe fruit from your crop can then be added to drinks.

-Plan an outdoor kitchen and bar area with an adaptable storage system that can be customized for your needs.
+Plan an outdoor kitchen and bar area that can be customized for your needs.

-A rustic, pitch-roof garden bar is warming and organic when teamed with outdoor fireplace ideas, such as a wood-fired oven.
+A freestanding garden bar is modern and contemporary when teamed with outdoor fireplace ideas, such as a wood-fired oven.
 This Scandinavian-style set up is ultra cozy during winter months too.

-Declan Kingsley-Walsh, managing director of Morsø UK, says: ‘Your outdoor products may be outside for most of the year, so you’ll need durable materials, like cast iron, which is resilient and long-lasting.”
+Declan Kingsley-Walsh, managing director of Morsø, says: ‘Your outdoor products may be outside for most of the year, so you’ll need durable materials, like cast iron, which is resilient and long-lasting.'

 Position your garden bar wisely.
 Find a social and practical space to relax and, if possible, enjoy a view.